-When an asset is created, the creator had the option to associate certain words with the asset (tags)-see Uploading an Asset.
+When an asset is created, the creator had the option to associate certain words with the asset (tags)-see Creating Assets.
 These tags are usually descriptive of the asset and can now come in handy when doing a search.

 Assets containing your search term appear.